jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 In other words, when thinking in terms of multiplication and addition, you don't want to care about the bit representation.
-For more examples of abstractions shouldn't leak
+For more examples of "abstractions shouldn't leak"
 I recommend the book
 [algebra driven design](https://algebradriven.design/).

 [^name]: The mathmatical name for addition and multiplication

-The final point is "Look for something which is elegant.".
+The final point is "We should look for elegance".
 Which should serve as a compass upon iteration.
 Here again I've an example from just after zurich hack:
 The overflow bit in our addition record bugged me.
 It kind off exposes the internals of addition.
 So I decided to delete it in favor of doing a full co-product instead.
-This breaks both multiplication and addition records, the proofs have to be redone,
+Doing this would break both multiplication and addition records, the proofs have to be redone,
 I'm not even sure if it's possible.
-However I like that design, it's more elegant.
+So there is definitely a cost.  [^real-engineering] However I like that design, it's more elegant because this would make multiplication have a product type as input, and addition a sum type.
-I feel coming to a design which is truly elegant is difficult, but possible.
 This is something we didn't drive home enough in the Zurich hack presentation.
-The proof in our presentation looked impressive, but this isn't something you necessarily want.
+The proof we presented looked impressive, but this isn't something you necessarily want.
 An elegant proof and design is what you want.

+[^real-engineering]: In a commercial setting we'd decide if it's worth investing additional
+                     in this design.
+                     The one presented at zurich hack works.
+                     But if this is intended to be used in a larger system, iterating upon the design may help, if the business can afford it.

 ## Proves and programs
 I pondered on proves in software